 - Step -II: Formation of Sulphur Trioxide

-We can oxidize Sulphur dioxide to Sulphur trioxide with atmospheric oxygen by using V2O5 as a catalyst.
+Then sulphur dioxide is oxidized with atmospheric oxygen to sulphur trioxide by using V2O5 as a catalyst.

 2SO2(Sulphur dioxide) + O2(Oxygen) + V2O5(Catalyst) → SO3(Sulphur trioxide)